k4yt3x/video2x/README.md

 ### [Step-By-Step Tutorial](https://github.com/K4YT3X/video2x/wiki/Step-By-Step-Tutorial) (Nvidia GPUs)

 For those who want a detailed walk-through of how to use `Video2X`, you can head to the [Step-By-Step Tutorial](https://github.com/K4YT3X/video2x/wiki/Step-By-Step-Tutorial) wiki page.
 It includes almost every step you need to perform in order to enlarge your first video.
-This tutorial currently only includes instructions for Nvidia GPUs, since AMD GPUs (OpenCL) requires installation of `waifu2x-converter-cpp` which cannot be installed automatically with Python at the moment due to its 7z compression format.

 ### [Waifu2X Drivers](https://github.com/K4YT3X/video2x/wiki/Waifu2X-Drivers)